How to Help a Drug Addict

-People who use drugs tend to show signs of drug abuse in every aspect of their lives.
-The symptoms of drug abuse vary depending on the person and the substance.
-Common symptoms include:
+People who are addicted to drugs tend to show signs of the disease in every aspect of their lives.
+The symptoms of addiction are varied, but common signs of a problem with substance abuse include:3,4

-- Using drugs to get rid of withdrawal symptoms.
+- Needing to use drugs to avoid withdrawal symptoms.

 - Neglecting family obligations and financial issues.